opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 OpenProject lets you track and monitor the progress of your work packages.

+> [!IMPORTANT]
-> **Note:** Since OpenProject 14.0, the way progress is reported and calculated has changed significantly.
-Please read the documentation below to understand how OpenProject handles work and progress estimates.
+> In OpenProject 14.0, the way progress is reported and calculated has changed significantly.
+Refer to [this blog article](https://www.openproject.org/blog/changes-progress-work-estimates/) to follow the changes.
+> **In OpenProject 14.6 some of the changes made in 14.0 were removed and updated**.
+Please read the documentation below and [this blog post](https://www.openproject.org/blog/updates-to-progress-tracking-in-14-6-based-on-user-feedback/) to understand how OpenProject handles work and progress estimates.

 ## Terms